ValseD/PIM-S_NCE/README.md

 - Install the last version of Symfony following the steps described in the official website
 - Install the last version of Composer as described in the official website
-- Start your Apache/MySQL/PHP platform to activate the local instance
+- Start your Apache/MySQL/PHP platform to activate the local instance of the http and database servers
 - Clone this project into a folder under ..\htdocs
 - Change the file "app/config/parameters.yml" with all the reference of your mySQL instance
 - Open the Apache <virtual host> file and add the node related to the local folder where the project has been cloned on the localhost:80 port as the example below: